-Case-by-Case Application of Criteria
+1. Case-by-Case Application of Criteria

-The following is a case-by-case application of the proposed early release criteria to each of the NBV Sub areas.
-The purpose of this application is to spatially identify sites (that can include one property, portions of one property, or multiple properties) that meet all four of the proposed criteria within each Sub area, and to provide an understanding of the conditions and next steps required to advance planning and development within the remaining areas.
+The following is a case-by-case application of the proposed early release criteria to each of the NBV Sub areas, to spatially identify sites (that can include one property, portions of one property, or multiple properties) that meet all of the proposed criteria within each Sub area, and to provide an understanding of the conditions and next steps required to advance planning and development within the remaining areas.
 The application of the proposed early release criteria is outlined below: